kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 1/Sprint 1.md

 - Web Services
 - Web Content Management Systems

-_Are these terms new to you?
-Access this link to Webopedia and type in the term to learn more._

 When the digital services “cake” is served to end users, it’s put on a sturdy and stable plate.
 What does this mean?